Home / Close Private Limited Company

-One way of voluntarily winding up the company is selling the company to some other party.
+One way of voluntarily winding up the company is selling the company i.e. Selling shares of the company to some other party.
 A company can be sold by selling the majority of shares of the company to any other party.
-As per technical context, it is not winding up; it is a relief from the responsibilities of the person who is ready for winding it up.
+Although it is technically not a winding up, the stakes are transferred to another person or entity and the majority shareholders are released from their stocks and responsibilities.

 Voluntary Winding Up

 The Voluntary winding up of a private limited company is a long procedure.
 Voluntary winding up of a company means winding up of a company by its members voluntarily.
 Winding up of a company can be done voluntarily by the members, if –

 Procedure Of Voluntarily Winding Up Of Private Limited Company

 The procedure of voluntarily winding up of a private limited company is as follows –

 - Step 1 – Firstly, conduct a board meeting with 2 directors to pass a resolution along with the declaration that the company has no debts and the company is in a position to pay its creditors after selling the company’s assets.

 - Step 2 – In the second step, the company issues a written notice to call a general meeting along with an explanatory statement proposing the resolution.